 If you’re ever taking a trip to the Penetanguishene area and want a super unique place to stay, you can actually rent a room at The Beck House through Airbnb!

 The house was once home to Charles Beck, his wife, and 9 of their children.
 Visitors and residents have reported flickering lights and strange noises.
 You might even feel a tug on your blankets when you get into bed for the night.

 The living might not be the only guests at this museum…Posted by Barrie 360 on Thursday, October 29, 2020

 Complete your ghostly stay in Penetanguishene with a visit to the Penetanguishene Centennial Museum.
-Also built by Charles Beck all the way back in 1875, this building served as the town’s lumber office and general store until it was converted into the town’s museum in 1967.
+The building was built by Charles Beck back in 1875 to serve as the town’s lumber office and general store before it became the town’s museum in 1967.

 Talk about history coming alive (or at least back to life).